RakhithJK/spyder-ide-spyder-wiki/SEP-3:-Projects.md

 ## Version Control
 This will be developed in a separate [proposal](https://github.com/spyder-ide/spyder/wiki/SEP-1:-Version-Control).
 The idea is to have a basic abstraction layer and support for different version control systems, namely Git and Mercurial.
 [Issue 816](https://github.com/spyder-ide/spyder/issues/816) started the discussion and will serve as basis for this PR.

-The plan is to have a minimal set of features that would allow common vc commands to be used inside spyder by calling the external programs (using a QProcess)
+The plan is to have a minimal set of features that would allow common vc commands to be used inside spyder by calling the external programs (using a QProcess) or by using an already established external module.

 ## Interface

 ### Menu
-The entry point from the file menu would remain the same, but it would call a more elaborate dialog (with stacked tabs) offering different options.
+The entry point from the file menu would remain the same, but it would call a more elaborate dialog

 ### Main projects dialog

+The basic proposed layout is something like:

 The main dialog would include (subdialogs as subbullets):
 * Create New Project
     * Create empty project